Al Sadd SC: 1969–1980: Foundation and beginnings

+In their initial year of establishment, Hamad bin Mubarak Al Attiyah coached the club and the team trained on a football pitch in a local high school.
+Meanwhile, the founder of Al Sadd, Ali bin Hamad Al Attiyah, was overseeing the club's performance and making crucial decisions.
+Al Sadd's initial popularity was owed in part due to its affiliation with the Al Attiyah tribe, a prominent local tribe, and its close affiliation with then-recently dissolved Al Ahrar club.

-The club won the first ever league title in 1971–72.
+The club won the first-ever league title in 1971–72.
 However, this was one year before the league was officially recognized.
 Thus, they won their first official QSL title in 1973–74.
 Sadd, along with Al Arabi and Al Rayyan, went on to dominate Qatari football in the 70s and the 80s by winning many Qatari League trophies and Emir Cups.
 Youssef Saad, a Sudanese forward who played for the club since its inception, was the first ever professional player to officially join the ranks of Al Sadd.

 In 1974, while Al Sadd was still in its infancy, they dubiously transferred 14 players, including Mubarak Anber and Hassan Mattar, and head coach Hassan Othman from Al Esteqlal (later to be known as Qatar SC), much to the dismay of club président Hamad bin Suhaim.
 Transfers could be made unconditionally during this time, meaning Esteqlal's protests were in vain.
 This was a major factor in them winning their first cup championship the next year in 1975.
 They defeated Al Ahli 4–3 in a tightly contested match under the leadership of Hassan Osman in order to claim the Emir Cup.
 Their goals came from Youssef Saad, who scored a brace, and Ali Bahzad and Abdullah Zaini.
-Till this day, it is the joint-largest score in an Emir Cup final match.
+To this day, it is the joint-largest score in an Emir Cup final match.

 They won the first ever Sheikh Jassim Cup held in 1977–78, as well as winning it two more times in the next two years.
 In 1978–79, the club succeeded in achieving their first domestic double by winning both, the Sheikh Jassim Cup and the league, accomplishing the same feat the next season.